Hints for your first class...

 Please be on time!
 If you are 15 minutes late (or more) you will have to watch class, since missing the warm up increases your chance of injury.

-Tell me if you are injured.
+Tell us if you are injured.

 Etiquette